Table of Contents

 DHCP vs. Static IP

 DHCP is another source of trouble in really crowded networks.
 Leases might be retained, and collisions might occur.
-Players are an embedded 24/7 device.
+Players are embedded 24/7 devices.
 It might be difficult to recover from a DHCP issue.
-So, in crowded networks where IP addresses are crammed, it might appear like the device conflicts with other devices.
+So, in crowded networks where IP addresses are crammed, it might appear that the device conflicts with other devices.

 WiFi HotSpots